 1.2.2 In Silico Model

-With the operational complexity of in vitro models in mind, researchers have developed In silico liver models to simulate in vitro liver models.
+With the operational complexity of in vitro models in mind, researchers have developed in silico liver models to simulate in vitro liver models.
 Multiphysics simlution software such as COMSOL has been used to investigate the drug distribution in spheroid culture and guide the design of oxygen suppply of liver MPS [18, 16].

 There are also more complicated in silico models aiming to directly model DILI in human.
 DILIsym® by Simulations Plus Inc. is a Quantitative Systems Toxicology software for human DILI that consists of a dozen interacting sub-modules, as from Figure 3 [1].
 As opposed to the multiphyics simulations based on partial differential equations (PDE), DILIsym® is partitioned into the three liver zones each with its set of ordinary differential equations (ODE).